GoatCodeNL/Multiverse/README.md

 ```

 # Known issues and shortcomings
-- Unit tests (really should have done those, but I ran out of time with work and 2 kids running around at home due to covid)
+- ~~Unit tests (really should have done those, but I ran out of time with work and 2 kids running around at home due to covid)~~ Added after original submission.
+I just could not leave this here untested.
+Quick and dirty but good enough tests.
 - .env.prod (just added for quick demonstration purpose.
-Should ofcourse never be included in the versioning)
+Should of course never be included in the versioning)
 - Templates could really use some includes as this is lots of code duplication.
 - Proper error handling in the client.
 Now it leaks HttpClient exceptions and general exceptions which is not cool